bjchris32/bjchris32.github.io/_draft/2024-08-02-learn-web-framework.markdown

 ---
 layout: post
-title:  "Guarding error in typescript"
+title:  "When to use ChatGPT"
 date:   2024-08-02 11:40:34 -0500
 categories: MERN fullstack
 ---